 “… analyse existing provision of green /open space, to identify strengths and weaknesses in the provision, and to guide decisions about improvements, new and replacement provision, and development proposals which impact on the provision.”

 The hierarchy identified types of open space, ranging from regional / sub regional spaces, such as Sandwell Valley and strategic open spaces such as the Rowley Hills down to local formal and informal areas of open space, such as gardens, playgrounds and landscaped public spaces.
-The hierarchy is set out in Appendix J.
+The hierarchy is set out in Appendix H.

 The provision of high-quality open space to serve new residential developments and the improvement of existing open spaces is critical to the overall aims of urban renaissance and environmental transformation.
 Policy SHW4 therefore identifies the functions of open space that are of importance to Sandwell, in addition to those set out in national guidance.